-The Boab Health Services Mental Health Program provides services to communities in the Kimberley Region.
+Boab Health Services’ Mental Health Program services communities in the Kimberley region

 Criteria for Service

 - Have a diagnosable mental health issue or are at risk of developing one

 - Alcohol and other drugs are not the predominant issue to be addressed

 - Capacity to engage in and benefit from short-term therapy

 - Are not requiring court reports or reports for workers compensation claims

 - Acute psychological services or crisis response services are generally not provided by our program